 - 2 Nights Arenal

 Picture a jungle canopy alive with white-faced capuchins, howler monkeys, toucans and macaws; a forest floor where jaguars and pumas roam; a dense mangrove swamp home to caiman, crocodiles, herons and egrets; or a shimmering sea of sharks, rays, whales and dolphins.
 This is Costa Rica, whose stunning natural world is the focus of this tailor-made driving holiday.
-Departing the capital, San José, you'll travel passed farmlands, forests, lakes and volcanoes to Arenal and the cloud forests of Monteverde.
-Then, after taking in the diverse landscapes and wildlife of the Palo Verde and Rincón de la Vieja National Parks, you'll end your holiday with the palm-fringed bays of Guanacaste on Costa Rica's North Pacific Coast.
+Departing the capital, San José, you'll travel past farmlands, forests and lakes to the cloud forests of Monteverde and iconic volcano of Arenal.
+Then, after taking in the diverse landscapes and wildlife of of Bijagua, you'll end your holiday with the palm-fringed bays of Guanacaste on Costa Rica's North Pacific Coast.

 Day by day itinerary

 With airport lounge access included, you'll begin your holiday in suitably relaxed fashion before your overnight flight to San José, where you'll be met for a private transfer to your hotel.
 Costa Rica's capital is a treasure trove of historic neighbourhoods, home to faded colonial gems, boutique art galleries, interesting museums, colourful street art and a quirky culinary mix of refined restaurants and charming local eateries.
 Spend the rest of the day at leisure, exploring the city at your own pace.

 Stay: Hotel Grano de Oro, San Jose (Superior)